Policies for the Accredited ACH Professional (AAP) Program of Nacha

 - A candidate whose accreditation has lapsed may be awarded AAP accreditation (valid for five years) at any time by achieving a passing score on another examination.

 - A candidate may choose to maintain his accreditation by submitting sufficient continuing education credits.
-In order to retain AAP status, an AAP must earn sixty (60) continuing education credits within the five (5) year accreditation period, with no more than twenty (20) credits earned in any one year.
+To retain AAP status, an AAP must earn sixty (60) continuing education credits within the five (5) year accreditation period, with no more than twenty (20) credits earned in any one year.

-- Late Filing Fee: Continuing Education Credit Reporting Forms received by Nacha or faxed after the March 31 deadline date will be assessed a $50 late filing fee for the period of April 1 to April 30.
-All reporting forms submitted must include payment for both the filing fee & and the $50 late filing fee.
+- Late Filing Fee: Continuing Education Credits received by Nacha after the March 31 deadline date will be assessed a $50 late filing fee for the period of April 1 to April 30.
+All credits submitted must include payment for both the filing fee and the $50 late filing fee.
 No exception to this policy will be made after April 30.

 - Military Extension: Any active National Guard personnel or reservists (including reactivated military personnel) who enter active military duty to serve in or support a combat zone, or at a location that supports a combat zone, may have their AAP renewal dates extended for a period of up to eighteen months from the end of their tours of duty.
 All requests for extension must be accompanied with copies of orders to report for active duty.